 Large amounts: For high-dollar transactions, the consequences of a returned or bounced check are significant.
-It’s risky to send expensive goods or complete a deal when there’s any uncertainty about getting paid.
-A bank draft is a guaranteed form of payment that makes the payment much more likely to be successful and legitimate.
+It’s risky to send expensive goods or complete a deal when you're not certain about getting paid.
+A legitimate bank draft is a guaranteed form of payment that makes the payment much more likely to be successful.

-Available funds: Standard checks can take several business days to move through the banking system.
+Available funds: Personal and business checks can take several business days to move through the banking system and appear in your account.
 Receiving a check doesn’t mean you’ll actually receive funds or that you can withdraw the funds immediately.

 Compare to Standard Checks

-To understand the features of a bank draft, it’s helpful to compare and contrast with personal and business checks.
+To understand the features of a bank draft, it may be helpful to compare and contrast with personal and business checks.

-When a person or business writes a check, they don’t necessarily need the money available in their account—they can write a check for any amount they want, and the recipient cannot be sure if the check will bounce or not.
+When a person or business writes a check, they don’t necessarily need the money available in their account.
+Anybody can write a check for any amount they want, and the recipient cannot be sure if the check will bounce or not.
 Of course, there are consequences for passing bad checks, but checks bounce all the time.
-Sometimes it’s an honest mistake, and nobody’s trying to defraud anybody—it’s easy to forget about other transactions that drain an account.
+Sometimes it’s an honest mistake, and nobody’s trying to defraud anybody — it’s easy to forget about other transactions that draw from an account.

-With a bank draft, the funds are moved from the payor’s account into the bank’s accounts immediately when the bank issues the draft.
+With a bank draft, the bank often moves funds from the payor’s account into the bank’s accounts immediately when the bank issues the draft.
 In other words, a person or organization paying with a bank draft can’t even get a bank draft unless they have the funds required.
-There’s no way for them to spend that money before you deposit the bank draft—because the bank already took the money out of their account.
+There’s no way for them to spend that money before you deposit the bank draft because the bank already removed the money from their account.